Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Notation and Setup

-where the conditional expectation is taken with respect to $\Zv$.
+where the conditional expectation is taken with respect to $\Zv$, and $v_i := \Pr(Z_i=1 \mid \Yva)$.
 Moreover, the frequentist control of the False Discovery Rate focuses on the quantity

-where the additional expectation is taken with respect to $\Yv$ over (hypothetically) repeated experiments.
-It is important to note that controlling the Bayesian FDR is a {\em sufficient but not necessary} condition to control the frequentist FDR; thus the Bayesian FDR control is more stringent in theory.

-For measuring type II errors in a multiple testing setting, the False Non-discovery Proportion (FNP), the Bayesian False Non-discovery Rate (FNR) and the frequentist FNR are defined in a similar fashion as follows:
+where the additional expectation is taken with respect to $\Yva$ over (hypothetically) repeated experiments.
+It is important to note that controlling the Bayesian FDR is a {\em sufficient but not necessary} condition to control the corresponding frequentist FDR; thus the Bayesian FDR control is more stringent in theory.
+For measuring type II errors in a multiple testing setting, the False Non-discovery Proportion (FNP), the Bayesian False Non-discovery Rate (FNR) and the frequentist FNR are defined in a similar fashion.